wrxco/chartbutler/README.md

 - The Chart Locker (https://chartlocker.brucebalan.com/) by Bruce Balan
 - Sailing Grace Charts (https://sailingamazinggrace.com/charts) by S/Y Grace

-It supports both anonymous HTTP downloads and premium downloads using MediaFire accounts (via cookies or API) for The Chart Locker source.
+It supports anonymous HTTP/HTML scraping for downloads from ChartLocker and Sailing Grace sources.

 ## Features
  - Scrape regions and file listings from The Chart Locker or Sailing Grace sites.
  - Interactive selection of region and files to download.
  - Anonymous HTML scraping method for public files.
-- Premium support via MediaFire API (App ID 42511) or cookies.txt.
  - Automatic extraction of ZIP archives after download.
  - Folder organization based on source, region, and subregion to assist with granular OpenCPN importing.

 ## Requirements
 This script is written in Python 3.6+ and depends on the following packages: